harrison-tran/ai-hr-essentials/README.md

 ### **There are many different types of AI**
 - Narrow AI - designed to perform one specific task really well.
 It’s like an expert at a single thing but knows nothing else.
 Like a calculator
 - General AI - would be like a human in terms of intelligence.
 It can learn, reason, and solve any problem across different domains, not just one.
-General AI would be like a human in terms of intelligence.
-It can learn, reason, and solve any problem across different domains, not just one.
 - Super AI - AI that’s smarter than humans at everything (which is purely hypothetical and doesn't exist)

 TLDR: Right now only applications of Narrow AI exists.